open-feature/spec/specification/appendix.md

 # Appendix

-This document contains extra information for OpenFeature maintainers and users.
+This document contains requirements for auxiliary utilities provided by the SDK, such as testing utilities.

 ## In-memory provider